Azure/azure-sdk-for-python/sdk/contentsafety/azure-ai-contentsafety/README.md

 Classification can be multi-labeled.
 For example, when a text sample goes through the text moderation model, it could be classified as both Sexual content and Violence.

 ### Severity levels

 Every harm category the service applies also comes with a severity level rating.
 The severity level is meant to indicate the severity of the consequences of showing the flagged content.

 **Text**: The current version of the text model supports the full 0-7 severity scale.
-The classifier detects amongst all severities along this scale.
-If the user specifies, it can return severities in the trimmed scale of 0, 2, 4, and 6; each two adjacent levels are mapped to a single level.
+By default, the response will output 4 values: 0, 2, 4, and 6.
+Each two adjacent levels are mapped to a single level.
+Users could use "outputType" in request and set it as "EightSeverityLevels" to get 8 values in output: 0,1,2,3,4,5,6,7.
 You can refer [text content severity levels definitions][text_severity_levels] for details.

 - [0,1] -> 0
 - [2,3] -> 2